 Tics are rapid, purposeless, unvoluntary, unrhythmic, repetitive, frequent, unwanted, and discrete muscle movements.
 Sometimes they are referred to as jolts or twitches.
-Tics are classified as simple or complex motor or vocal tics.
+Tics are classified as either simple or complex and as either motor or vocal tics.
 Motor tics include blinking, neck rotation, torso twisting, jumping, toe flexing, and countless other movements.
 Vocal tics include numerous vocalizations including coughing, making a hum or grunt sound, and saying a word or phrase.

 Please consult with a neurologists specializing in tics if you are experiencing distress related to sudden and involuntary movements or vocalizations.
 It is important to have a comprehensive evaluation and proper diagnosis to proceed with effective care.
 Some patients with tics benefit from medication, while others respond better to behavioral intervention.
-The most research-backed and effective treatment is Comprehensive Behavioral Intervention for Tics (CBIT).
-CBIT Therapy is a form of Habit Reversal Training that focuses on the management of tics by briefly and painlessly inhibiting muscles involved with unwanted and repetitive movements and sounds.

-Common tic disorders and their diagnostic criteria are described below:
+Some common tic disorders and their diagnostic criteria are described below:

 Provisional Tic Disorder